Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Steady-state pressure-confined gas

+where $\Phi$ represents the gravitational potential field and $B_c$ is the Bernoulli constant, which remains invariant along a specific fluid loop but can vary between different loops.
+For the steady-state assumption ($\mathbf{V} = 0$) adopted here, the Bernoulli invariant becomes globally uniform ($B_c = \mathrm{const}$ everywhere; see Eq.~\ref{eq_constBc} in Sect.~\ref{sec_decomp}).
+Consequently, Eq.~\ref{eq_theBc} reduces directly to:

-where $\Phi$ is a conservative scalar potential, allowing the Bernoulli constant to be absorbed into $\Phi$.
-This equation represents a balance between the potential $\Phi$ and the boundary pressure $p_S$ (or equivalently the density $\rho$), which in turn determines the boundary potential $\Phi_S$.
+where $\Phi$ is a conservative scalar potential.
+Here, by redefining the zero-point of $\Phi$, the Bernoulli constant has been absorbed into the potential field.
+This relation represents a direct balance between the potential $\Phi$ and the environmental pressure $p_S$, which in turn determines the boundary potential $\Phi_S$.